Harper's 17th HR sparks Nationals past Orioles 3-2

 TRAINER'S ROOM

-Nationals: Manager Dave Martinez said reliever Ryan Madson (pectoral muscle) is "good to go" and will join the team in Atlanta on Thursday. ...
+Nationals: Martinez said reliever Ryan Madson (pectoral muscle) is "good to go" and will join the team in Atlanta on Thursday. ...
 Lefty reliever Mark Grace (groin) will likely make one more appearance for Double-A Harrisburg before being activated from the disabled list, Martinez said. ...
-OF Adam Eaton (ankle) is "pushing the envelope" to return from the 60-day DL, Martinez said, adding: "We've waited this long, we're going to make sure that he's 100 percent." ...
-2B Daniel Murphy (knee) went 0 for 4 with Harrisburg.
+Eaton (ankle) is "pushing the envelope" to return from the 60-day DL, Martinez said, adding: "We've waited this long, we're going to make sure that he's 100 percent." ...
+Murphy (knee) went 0 for 4 with Harrisburg.

 TAKE A SEAT